chevEldrid/mtgsite/_posts/2020-05-28-otr_2_cycling.md

 Real talk this deck is dumb, but it’s fun to play and that’s all that matters.
 If you’re drinking with this deck, please relegate yourself to a <a href="https://trulyhardseltzer.com/">Truly</a> (an inferior seltzer to <a href="https://www.whiteclaw.com/">White Claw</a>) or <a href="https://www.naturallight.com/">Natty Light</a> (which might just be water), you don't deserve any better.

+**Editor's Note: Chev here, this deck brought Julian to Platinum so don't listen to a word he says.
+If you want to give this deck a go, get yourself some freaking Champagne and don't let nobody tell you different.
+Least of all this dude.**

 **Lance Armstrong**

 <div class="row">